-Labour's proposals were to scrap ER and then align the rates of income tax and CGT.
-Given the weight of the voices criticising this relief and the calls for it to be scrapped, might this yet become a reality?
+The Labour party on the other hand proposed to scrap ER and then align the rates of income tax and CGT.
+Given the weight of the voices criticising this relief and the calls for it to go, might this yet become a reality?
 If that were to happen then according to MoneyWeek this would mean that selling a business would be likely to result in a 50% tax rate.
 That represents a five fold increase on the existing tax rate when making use of ER.

 What this means - tax planning

 If you have plans to sell a business that you have built up, these announcements leave you with a potentially limited amount of time in which to achieve the disposal and make use of the relief.
 The situation will likely remain unclear until the Chancellor's Budget announcement on Wednesday 11 March 2020.